 Stand Out in College Applications

-The application period for the summer program runs from January 1st to April 8th, 2019
+The application period for the fall program runs from November 1st to November 30th, 2021.

-The application period for the fall/spring program runs from August 1st-November 12th, 2019.
+The application period for the fall program runs from April 1st to April 30st, 2022.

-The application period for the fall/spring program runs from August 1st-November 12th, 2020.
+The application period for the fall program runs from July 1st to July 31st, 2022.

 Application and Selection Process

 All CodewizardsHQ students who have completed the high-school track are eligible to apply for the internship.
 The application process, a formality, serves as a way to prepare students to seek, access, and acquire opportunities in the real world.
-In addition, it is also a good trial run for the college application process; from having to procure letters of recommendation, request transcripts, through participating in the formal interview process, students will have the chance to gain insight into processes that they will most certainly have to go through in the future.
+In addition, it is also a good trial run for the college application process and students will have the chance to gain insight into processes that they will most certainly have to go through in the future.

-- A cover letter describing the applicant’s programming interests and career goals
+- A cover letter describing the applicant’s interests and career goals (less than 800 words)

 In the subject line let us know which program you would like to apply for (ie: Summer 2020).
 Late or incomplete applications, including those that do not have recommendation letters, will not be considered.